John Bunyan's The Pilgrim’s Progress Part-I, Summary

 🔸 Chapter 2: The Slough of Despond

-Christian falls into a swamp called the Slough of Despond, which represents doubt and fear.
-He struggles but is helped out by a man named Help.
+On the way, Christian falls into a muddy swamp called the Slough of Despond, which represents doubt, fear, and despair.
+He struggles to escape, but a man named Help pulls him out and sets him back on the right path.

 🔸 Chapter 3: Meeting Mr. Worldly Wiseman